-Dietary aide experts are generally hired by hospitals, nursing homes, and other care facilities.
+The dietary aide job description consists of experts who are generally hired by hospitals, nursing homes, and other care facilities.
 They are the ones who ensure that the nutritional needs of a patient are met.
-They work hand-in-hand with dieticians and health care professionals in creating healthy meals for patients according to their nutritional needs.
+They work hand-in-hand with dieticians and health care professionals in creating healthy meals for patients according to their dietary needs.

-Eating a well-balanced diet is very important to having a healthy and strong body.
-Proper diet and nutrition is very important especially for those with chronic ailments.
+Eating a well-balanced diet is very important for having a healthy and strong body.
+Furthermore, proper diet and nutrition is essential, especially for those with chronic ailments.
 In order to fully recover from an illness, or maintain a strong immune system, dietary aides prepare and plan nutritious meals for patients.
 They use their vast knowledge of nutrition and diet to supply the body with the right food in the right amounts.

 Duties and Responsibilities

 Generally, dietary aides spend much of their time talking to patients about their food preferences.
-They work with the dietician in discussing dietary requirements and develop menus and nutritional care plans.
+They work with the dietician in discussing nutritional requirements and develop menus and nutritional care plans.

 A dietary aide assists the cook in determining the amount and type of food and supplies required for daily meals.
-He also assists in the preparation and serving of them.
-Before distribution, he checks the special diet trays and make sure that it follows the dining guidelines.
+They also assist in preparation and serving.
+Before distribution, the aide checks the individual diet trays and make sure that it follows the dining guidelines.

 The dietary aide is responsible for keeping a complete food supply in the kitchen.
-He checks stock and helps in obtaining them.
-Then he records the data on flow sheets and other documentation.
+They also check stock and help in obtaining them, and record the data on flow sheets and other documentation.

 Depending on the institution, a dietary aide may also be in charge of the cleaning duties in the kitchen and dining rooms.